JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tutorial.md

     Buffer(statetype = typeof(processedstate), capacity = 2)
 end
 ```
-The function `defaultbuffer` gets called during the construction of an
+The functions `defaultpolicy` and `defaultbuffer` get called during the
-`RLSetup`.
-It returns a buffer that is filled with states, actions and rewards
+construction of an `RLSetup`. `defaultbuffer` returns a buffer that is filled
-during interaction with the environment.
-Currently there are three types of
+with states, actions and rewards during interaction with the environment.
-Buffers implemented
+Currently there are three types of Buffers implemented
 ```julia
 import ReinforcementLearning: Buffer, EpisodeBuffer, ArrayStateBuffer ?Buffer